Wednesday, April 30, 2025

 Integrating Generative AI into Active Learning

 Generative AI tools, such as ChatGPT and Claude, can be powerful allies in promoting Active Learning.
-Their capabilities extend beyond mere information retrieval, offering dynamic interactions that foster deeper engagement and critical thinking among students (Williams, 2023).
+Their capabilities extend beyond mere information retrieval, offering dynamic interactions that foster deeper engagement and critical thinking among students.

 Enhancing Student Engagement and Critical Thinking